Autodesk/Neon/docs/learn/guided-tutorials-introduction.md

 # Guided Tutorial - Introduction

-Neon aims at making **multi-XPU** programming easier for computation on **volumetric data structure** by providing users with a simple sequential programming model, while automatically applying varius optimizations under the hood.
+Neon aims at making **multi-XPU** programming easier for computations on **volumetric data structure** by providing users with a simple sequential programming model, while automatically applying varius optimizations under the hood.

 Nowadays, accelerators are at the core of high performance computing and they
  come in different types and configurations.
 Term **XPU** has been introduced as generic term to capture the diversity of accelerators, GPU, FPGA, TPU etc.
 We target a collection of XPU computing accelerators that can be connected in shared memory or distributed fashion.
 While this is the long-term scope of the project, at the moment, we support shared memory CPU and GPUs.
-In particular, our current implementation is based on openMP (on the CPU) and CUDA (on GPU).
+In particular, our current implementation is based on openMP (on CPU) and CUDA (on GPU).

 **Volumetric data** structures are used as a way to create a digital representation of properties of three-dimensional objects.
 For example, we can use them to represent pressure, displacement or material properties.
 Volumetric data structures are used both in simulation and computer graphics tools.